-- 1.Determine water depths and current before crossing. - 2.
+- 1. Determine water depths and current before crossing. - 2.
 Choose a crossing where both banks have gradual inclines.

-Proceed slowly, avoiding rocks and obstacles if possible.
+- 3. Proceed slowly, avoiding rocks and obstacles if possible. - 4.
 After crossing, dry the brakes by applying light pressure to the lever until braking action is normal.

 Avoid operating the vehicle through deep or fast-flowing water.
-If you cannot avoid water that exceeds the recommended maximum depth, go slowly, balance your weight carefully, avoid sudden movements, and maintain a slow and steady forward motion.
+If you cannot avoid water that exceeds the recommended maximum depth , go slowly , balance your weight carefully , avoid sudden movements, and maintain a slow and steady forward motion.
 Do not make sudden turns or stops, and do not make sudden throttle changes.

-After running the vehicle in water, it is critical to have it serviced as outlined in the maintenance chart.
-The following areas need special attention: engine oil, transmission oil, front and rear gear cases, and all grease fittings.
+After running the vehicle in water, it s critical to have it serviced as outlined in the maintenance chart.
+See page 91.
+The following areas need special attention: engine oil, transmission oil, front and rear gear cases and all grease fittings.

-If water has been ingested into the CVT, follow the procedure on page 99 for drying out the CVT.
-If your vehicle becomes immersed, and it is impossible to take it to your dealer before starting it.
+If water has been ingested into the CVT, follow the procedure on page 113 for drying out the CVT.
+If your vehicle becomes immersed, and it s impossible to take it to your dealer before starting it, follow the steps described on page 130.
 Have the vehicle serviced by your dealer promptly.

 Major engine damage can result if the vehicle is not thoroughly inspected after operation in water.

 Perform the services outlined in the maintenance chart.

 If your vehicle becomes immersed or is operated in water that exceeds the footrest level, take it to your dealer for service before starting the engine.